 Gungahlin Rural Block 348 – Retirement LivingConcept and Aged Care, Clare Gilligan, PBS Building

 Annual General Meeting

+You must be a registered GCC member to nominate for an executive committee position (signup as a member).
 A person is not eligible to nominate to be an Office-Bearer of the Council if the person is;

 (a) an Executive Officer of a registered political party; (b) a person employed by a registered political party; (c) a registered candidate for a forthcoming election; or (d) an elected member of the ACT Legislative Assembly or any Parliament or a person who has been pre-selected or has nominated for a forthcoming election to any of the aforementioned bodies; or (e) an office bearer in a commercial or industrial lobby group registered with the Federal or ACT Government.